Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Bounding Prevalence in Screened Populations

 \section{Bounding Prevalence in Screened Populations}

-Sensitivity and specificity are often used to derive other parameters of interest.
-Notable examples are prevalence in a population being screened and predictive values.
-When $(\theta_1,\theta_0)$ are partially identified, the derived parameters are generally also partially identified.
-In this section, I show how the specific structure of the identified set for $(\theta_1,\theta_0)$ helps reduce the width of implied bounds on prevalence.
+Sensitivity and specificity in the performance study population are often extrapolated to other populations and used to identify different parameters of interest.
+Notable examples are prevalence in a population undergoing screening and predictive values.
+In this section, I show how the specific structure of the identified set for $(\theta_1,\theta_0)$ helps reduce the width of bounds on prevalence when test $t$ is used for screening.
 Bounds on predictive values are discussed in Appendix \ref{sect_bounding_pv}.

 Population disease prevalence is both a research- and policy-relevant parameter.
-Suppose that we are interested in learning the true prevalence $P(y=1)$ in a population that is undergoing screening using a test $t$, and that is similar to the performance study population.
-Assume that each individual is tested exactly once.
-This is a standard problem in epidemiology, where the prevalence can be found for known identified operating characteristics $(\theta_1,\theta_0)$, as explained by \citet{gart1966comparison2}, \citet{greenland1996basic} and \citet{diggle2011estimating}.
-In the population of interest it follows that:
+Suppose that we are interested in learning the true prevalence in a certain population that is being screened.
+Identification of prevalence based on results of an imperfect screening test is a standard epidemiological problem.
+Assume that each individual is tested exactly once using only the test $t$.
+Maintain that $r$ is not used for screening.
+Depending on the setting, $t$ may be preferred over $r$ for the purpose due to resource constraints, turnaround time or invasiveness, as explained in \Cref{rem:availability_r}.
+A prominent recent example was the use of antigen testing in university and institutional settings to monitor prevalence during the COVID-19 pandemic.